-- [Spirakis, Tsaknakis '07]: algorithm with the currently best known approximation of $\varepsilon = 0.339$ - yet another LP-based method - Needs to solve a polynomial number of linear programs

-Big open problem:

-- Can we find algorithms for lower values of $\varepsilon$ , closer to 0? - Is it possible to have a poly-time algorithm for any constant $\varepsilon>0$ ? - Probably not...
-[Rubinstein '16] - So far, there have been improvements for several special classes of games - Low-rank matrices, sparse matrices, symmetric games, win-lose games, ...
+- [Spirakis, Tsaknakis '07]: algorithm with an approximation of $\varepsilon = 0.339$ - Best known approximation for many years, till recently - A different optimization approach, but yet another LP-based method - It starts with a descent-based method to identify a stationary point - Needs to solve a polynomial number of linear programs (one per each iteration) - [Deligkas, Fasoulakis, Markakis '22]: Currently best approximation of $\varepsilon = 1/3$ - Based on a tweak of the Spirakis-Tsaknakis algorithm - Improving the bottleneck case of their algorithm - Big open problem: - Can we find algorithms for lower values of ε , closer to 0? - Is it possible to have a poly-time algorithm for any constant ε >0? - Probably not...
+[Rubinstein '16] - So far, there have been further improvements for several special classes of games - Low-rank matrices, sparse matrices, symmetric games, win-lose games, ...